 - 8.2 The question of whether there is sufficient employment space in quantitative terms has been addressed above.
 It is now appropriate to turn to whether there are sites of the right quality in the right places.
 The Strategic Plan is concerned with the allocation of strategic sites.
 Non-strategic sites may be allocated through subsequent Local Plans.
-Strategic sites allocations (including sites with planning permission but not built) are defined as: - Sites of 5 ha or more and/or 20,000 sq. m of office floorspace. - 8.3 ELS assessed 77 key employment sites within the HMA including both strategic and non-strategic sites although less significant local smaller sites were not assessed.
+Strategic sites allocations (including sites with planning permission but not built) are defined as: - Sites of 5 ha or more and/or 20,000 sq. m. of office floorspace. - 8.3 ELS assessed 77 key employment sites within the HMA including both strategic and non-strategic sites although less significant local smaller sites were not assessed.
 In general, based on the ELS findings the majority of key employment sites are of average or good quality.
 The ELS at paragraph 7.21 states:

-"Overall, the assessments of existing sites indicate that across the 77 Core HMA sites assessed, there is a strong supply of employment sites that vary in their scale and provision of facilities to satisfy their occupiers' needs: from City Centre sites, to traditional industrial estates, modern office accommodation and rural sites for niche (generally indigenous) uses.
-The majority of the sites assessed accommodated a mix of office, light industry, B2 and B8 uses."
+"Overall, the assessments of existing sites indicate that across the 77 Core HMA sites assessed, there is a strong supply of employment sites that vary in their scale and provision of facilities to satisfy their occupiers' needs: from City Centre sites, to traditional industrial estates, modern office accommodation and rural sites for niche (generally indigenous)

-- 8.4 The Councils agree with this finding.
+- uses.
+The majority of the sites assessed accommodated a mix of office, light industry, B2 and B8 uses." - The Councils agree with this finding.
 A list of employment sites making up the identified employment space supply within the Plan area is set out in Appendix 1 of this Employment Background Paper.
-In general, the quantity and quality of employment sites is considered sufficient to meet overall needs. - 8.5 The Publication Draft identifies the following strategic sites which include major employment provision: - Toton; - Former Coal Disposal site at Bennerley (allocated for strategic warehousing and logistics); - Ratcliffe on Soar Power Station allocated in part for strategic warehousing and logistics); and - Employment provision within existing strategic sites including: - Boots (Broxtowe Borough / Nottingham City) - Top Wighay Farm (Gedling Borough) - Broad Marsh (Nottingham City) - Stanton Tip, Hempshill Vale (Nottingham City) - Melton Road, Edwalton (Rushcliffe Borough) - North of Bingham (Rushcliffe Borough) - Former RAF Newton (Rushcliffe Borough) - Former Cotgrave Colliery (Rushcliffe Borough) - South of Clifton (Rushcliffe Borough) - East of Gamston/North of Tollerton (Rushcliffe Borough) - 8.6 The site at Toton has potential to generate significant growth providing jobs across all skill levels for both local people and new residents.
-The Ratcliffe on Soar site represents a major regeneration and redevelopment opportunity located within the Freeport for a range of employment uses including advanced manufacturing, logistics, and research and training facilities.
-Other sites with significant employment space available include existing strategic sites at Top Wighay Farm north of Nottingham.
+In general, the quantity and quality of employment sites is considered sufficient to meet overall needs. - 8.5 The Publication Draft identifies the following strategic sites which include major employment provision: - Toton: - Former Coal Disposal site at Bennerley (allocated for strategic warehousing and logistics); - Ratcliffe on Soar Power Station (allocated in part for strategic warehousing and logistics); and - Employment provision within existing strategic sites including: - Boots (Broxtowe Borough / Nottingham City) - Broad Marsh (Nottingham City) - Stanton Tip, Hempshill Vale (Nottingham City) - Melton Road, Edwalton (Rushcliffe Borough) - North of Bingham (Rushcliffe Borough) - Former RAF Newton (Rushcliffe Borough) - Former Cotgrave Colliery (Rushcliffe Borough) - South of Clifton (Rushcliffe Borough) - East of Gamston/North of Tollerton (Rushcliffe Borough) - 8.6 The site at Toton has potential to generate significant growth providing jobs across all skill levels for both local people and new residents.
+The Ratcliffe on Soar site represents a major regeneration and redevelopment opportunity located within the Freeport for a range of employment uses including advanced manufacturing, logistics, and research and training facilities. - Conclusions on qualitative sites considerations - 8.7 The Councils consider that the existing and future supply of strategic sites provides an appropriate range, size, type and location to meet general needs for industrial, warehousing and office business space.